 The Auto Club Group Traffic Safety Foundation provides the Tow to Go service because it helps keep all motorists safe from the dangers of drunk driving.

 Tow to Go Services:

 - Confidential local ride within a 10-mile radius to a safe location

 - Service is provided in Florida, Georgia and Tennessee

-- Free and available to AAA members and non-members
+- Free and available to both AAA members and non-members

 - The AAA service vehicle transports the driver and their car